- Studying Law at Yale

 YLS also has several fellowship programs that fund a year of post-graduate work for students to work in the public interest sector.
 The majority of these fellowships require a sponsoring organization.
 Click here for more information on the YLS fellowships.
 In addition, many YLS students apply for other fellowships, such as those from the Skadden Foundation and Equal Justice Works, which require a sponsoring organization.
 CDO also has information on fellowships funded by the organizations themselves (such as the ACLU Fellowship).

-Both Public Interest Volunteer Opportunities (PIVO) and the Lowenstein Human Rights Project accept projects from public interest organizations and match them with students to complete during the course of each term.
-PIVO is offered during the spring semester and focuses on domestic work and the Lowenstein Project focuses on international work.
-For more information on submitting a project to PIVO click here.
+The Lowenstein Human Rights Project accept projects from international public interest organizations and matches them with students to complete during the course of each term.
 For more information on the Lowenstein Project, click here.

 Through the law school's membership in PSJD, YLS students and alumni have access to the PSJD database, a searchable and current database of thousands of public interest organizations and opportunities for internships, fellowships, and post-graduate employment.
 CDO encourages all public interest employers to post their organization’s profile and openings on PSJD.
 This is a free service to employers and students at member schools.